TRIAL PADDOCKS

 -

-Proportions of paddock GM from grazing and all other sources.
+Proportions of paddock profit from grazing versus other sources.

 -